broxus/ever_wallet_flutter_new/README.md

 Resulting secrets.tar.gpg file should be placed in `secrets` directory in the root of the project.

-Make sure that the old gpg file does not end up in the archive
+Make sure that the old gpg file does not end up in the archive.

 **Warning: When archiving the contents in secrets folder, do not forget to exclude unnecessary files, such old gpg file and .secrets with your personal data**